theupdateframework/pep-on-pypi-with-tuf/README.rst

 ----------------

 The snapshot process is fairly simple and SHOULD be automated.
-The snapshot process MUST keep in memory the latest working set of *root*, *targets* and delegated roles.
+The snapshot process MUST keep in memory the latest working set of *root*, *targets*, and delegated roles.
 Every minute or so, the snapshot process will sign for this latest working set.
 (Recall that project transaction processes continuously inform the snapshot process about the latest delegated metadata in a